Ambérieu-en-Bugey

-Ambérieu-en-Bugey ([ɑ̃beʁjø ɑ̃ byʒɛ, byʒe]; Ambèriô) is a commune in the department of Ain, region of Auvergne-Rhône-Alpes, France.
+Ambérieu-en-Bugey ([ɑ̃beʁjø ɑ̃ byʒɛ, byʒe]; Ambèriô) is a commune in the Ain department, Auvergne-Rhône-Alpes region, France.
+With 14,288 inhabitants (2020), it is one of the largest towns of the historical region of Bugey.

-It is the largest town in the arrondissement of Belley and the capital of the Canton of Ambérieu-en-Bugey which consists of 8 communes with a total of 21,226 inhabitants in 2007 with 17,466 inhabitants in its own urban area in 2010.
+It is the largest town in the arrondissement of Belley and the seat of the canton of Ambérieu-en-Bugey which consists of 18 communes.
+Its urban area has 17,301 inhabitants (2020).
+The town was officially simply called Ambérieu until 31 March 1955 when it became Ambérieu-en-Bugey.

-It is also the capital of the historic region of Bugey.

-Its inhabitants are known as Ambarrois or Ambarroises.
-The town was called Ambérieu until 31 March 1955 when it became Ambérieu-en-Bugey.

-The town is known for being an important railway junction, but also for winning the Croix de guerre 1939-1945 with citation at the Liberation.
+The town is known for being an important railway junction (around Ambérieu station), but also for winning the Croix de guerre 1939-1945 with citation at the Liberation.